-A person may be able to lose roughly 4–8 pounds (lb) in a month.
-Reaching and maintaining a moderate weight can play an important role in preventing various diseases, including coronary heart disease and stroke.
+A person may be able to lose roughly 4–8 pounds (lbs) in a month.
+Reaching and maintaining a moderate weight can help to prevent various diseases, including coronary heart disease and stroke.

 With exercise and nutrition changes, a person can expect to lose weight.
 Exactly how much weight a person can lose, though, depends on many factors.

 This article gives tips on how to lose weight safely, including dietary factors to avoid and exercise guidelines.

 - talking to a doctor about how any underlying conditions may affect their exercise or diet